robenkleene/audio-references/ableton-live/ableton-live.md

 - Double-click to create a warp marker
 - Shift drag on the audio to move the audio under the warp marker

+## Scrubbing

+You can scrub audio by turning off quantization (`⌘0`) and moving the cursor above the waveform until it becomes a cursor icon.